maraisr/object-identity/readme.md

 ## 💨 Benchmark

-> via the [`/bench`](/bench) directory with Node v18.16.1 (Apple M1 Pro)
+> via the [`/bench`](/bench) directory with deno 1.41.3

 ```
-✔ object-identity       ~ 55,252,648 ops/sec ± 0.11%
+✔ object-identity       ~ 14,646,170 ops/sec ± 0.10%
-✔ object-hash           ~     96,936 ops/sec ± 0.01%
+✔ object-hash           ~    144,060 ops/sec ± 0.01%
-✔ json-stable-stringify ~    605,425 ops/sec ± 0.02%
+✔ json-stable-stringify ~    638,559 ops/sec ± 0.01%
 ```

-> ^ `object-identity` is not as feature-full it's alternatives, specifically around `function` values and other node
+> ^ `object-identity` is not as feature-full it's alternatives, specifically around `function`
-> builtins.
-So take this benchmark with a grain of salt, as it's only testing "json-like" payloads.
+> values and other node builtins.
+So take this benchmark with a grain of salt, as it's only testing
+> "json-like" payloads.

 ## License